UduakN/Data-Bank-DannyMa-SQL-Challenge-/README.md

 The management team at Data Bank want to increase their total customer base - but also need some help tracking just how much data storage their customers will need.

 This case study is all about calculating metrics, growth and helping the business analyse their data in a smart way to better forecast and plan for their future developments!

+# ABOUT THE DATA

+This database consists of three tables.

+•	Regions – This table is made up of 2 columns and 5 rows.

+•	Customer_transactions – This table is made up of 4 columns and 5439 rows.

+•	Customer_nodes – This table is made up of 5 columns and 4500 rows.